-Training opportunities are available through the Nebraska Department of Roads Highway Safety Office (NDOR-HSO) in the following traffic safety areas: drug recognition expert (DRE), intermediate and advanced accident investigation, in-car camera, radar, and standard field sobriety testing.
+Training opportunities are available through the Nebraska Department of Transportation Highway Safety Office (NDOT-HSO) in the following traffic safety areas: drug recognition expert (DRE), intermediate and advanced crash investigation, in-car camera, radar, and standard field sobriety testing.

 Drug Recognition Expert (DRE)